DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 In the void loop are assigned to the 4 variables RGT, LFT, BEH, FWD the 4 values of the buttons's inputs and then checked which variables is equal to high which means that the corresponding button is pressed.

-On the basis of the pressed button is publish on the topic /turtle1/cmd_vel a different linear and angular velocity.
+On the basis of the pressed button is published on the topic /turtle1/cmd_vel a different linear and angular velocity.